Community projects at SoundBio LAB

 We believe that science is better when we inspire and learn from each other.

-All Community Project events are posted on Meetup and open to newcomers!
 You are welcome to check out your first event for free.
 To continue participating in a community project, please sign up to become a member.

 CURRENT PROJECTS